-The Compliance Officer reports directly to the CEO of the company.
-The Compliance Officer is also the Head of Operations for the Company, a member of the Management Committee and a regular attendee to the Board and Audit Committee.
+The SWE Compliance Officer reports directly to the SWE CEO.
+The SWE Compliance Officer is also the Head of Operations for the Company, a member of the Management Committee and a regular attendee to the Board and Audit Committee.

 B.5 Internal Audit Function